noahc3/auto-h-encore/README.md

 # auto h-encore
-A C# (.NET) application to automate (most of) the process of getting h-encore running on your PS Vita system!
+A C# (.NET) application to automate the PC process of getting h-encore running on your PS Vita system!

 This application is **WINDOWS ONLY**.